 Johnson County Department of Health and Environment (JCDHE) is asking Johnson County residents to complete a short survey in order to understand how many people in Johnson County have or do not have symptoms of coronavirus (COVID-19).
 The survey will close at 10 a.m. on Friday, April 10.

 Johnson County is a local government located in northeast Kansas that was organized on September 7, 1857.
-We serve a diverse and expanding population through five agencies and 34 county departments.
-More than 3,800 public servants are dedicated to helping Johnson County remain a safe, vibrant community.
+We serve a diverse and expanding population.
+More than 4,000 public servants are dedicated to helping Johnson County remain a safe, vibrant community.

 Geography: 473 square miles, nestled in the southwestern quadrant of the Kansas City metropolitan region.

 Functions: Johnson County Government provides more than 350 services, including a wide variety of functions — everything from answering 9-1-1 calls and assisting libraries, to maintaining park facilities and reviewing building plans.

 Our website is specifically organized to make these many services easier to find, and to help residents gain a better understanding of all that the county does.
 Please take a moment to browse and learn more about all the services we provide, or check out a complete directory of services here.